-Underpasses will provide safe, convenient opportunities for pedestrians and bike riders to cross the Corridor, providing a high level of protection for pedestrians where there are high volumes of vehicular traffic.
+Underpasses will provide safe, convenient opportunities for pedestrians and cyclists to cross the Corridor, providing a high level of protection for pedestrians where there are high volumes of vehicular traffic.

-Underpasses should be designed to ensure safety and comfort of pedestrians and bike riders, including the provision of bright, attractive and secure lighting, the provision of uninterrupted sight lines to and through the underpass, and be of a sufficient width and height to maintain the feeling openness and safety.
+Underpasses should be designed to ensure safety and comfort of pedestrians and cyclists, including the provision of bright, attractive and secure lighting, the provision of uninterrupted sight lines to and through the underpass, and be of a sufficient width and height to maintain the feeling openness and safety.